pcaston/OpenPeerPower.github.io/source/_docs/asterisk_mbox.markdown

 Before beginning make sure that you have the following:

 - A functional Asterisk PBX setup which is using the default `voicemail` application.
-- Both Home Assistant and Asterisk PBX running on the same LAN (or the same server).
+- Both Open Peer Power and Asterisk PBX running on the same LAN (or the same server).
 - The Asterisk PBX server has Python 3.5 or newer installed.
 - Administrator access on the Asterisk PBX (for Python module installation).
 - Account access to the `asterisk` user that runs the Asterisk PBX software.